jianzongwu/robust-ref-seg/README.md

 ``` bash
 python -m torch.distributed.launch --master_port 1234 --nproc_per_node 8 main.py --exp rrefcoco --dataset rrefcoco --batch_size 6 --use_mask --use_exist --use_pixel_decoder
 ```

+The trained model and the training log are in `/logs`.

 # Evaluation